 - the lease: Articles 1708 to 1712.

 Aviation and rail assets

 On 22 October 1993 Belgium ratified the Geneva Convention of 19 June 1948 on the international recognition of rights in aircraft (Geneva Convention), but has not yet provided for a separate system held by the Belgian civil aviation authorities for the registration of title and security rights on aircraft or engine.
 Belgium is not a party to the Convention on International Interests in Mobile Equipment, 2001, Cape Town (Cape Town Convention).
 The rights of creditors on aviation and rail assets are, in as far as they are registered in Belgium, as any other movable asset (except ships) governed by the general provisions of Title XVII on pledges and Title XVIII on liens and mortgages in Book III of the Civil Code.

 The registration of ownership, of the mortgage and of the bareboat charter of ships is governed by Article 18.104.22.168 and following of the new Maritime Code, which entered into force on 1 September 2020.

-The aforementioned Title XVIII also governs the pledge of revenue.
+The aforementioned Pledge Act also governs the receivable pledge.

 ii Specific practices